Israeli troops press forward into Gaza City as Palestinians flee and death toll passes 65,000

 Israel’s military said that air force and artillery units had struck the city over 150 times in the last few days, ahead of ground troops moving in.
 The strikes have toppled high-rise towers in areas densely populated by tent camps where thousands of Palestinians are sheltering.
 Israel claims the towers are being used by Hamas to surveil troops.

+Strikes also cut off phone and internet services, according to Palestinian regulators, making it hard to call ambulances, coordinate evacuations and get details of the offensive out.

 Overnight strikes killed at least 16 people, including women and children, hospital officials reported.
-The death count in Gaza reached 65,062, with another 165,697 wounded, since Hamas’ Oct.
+The death count in Gaza reached 65,062 — up from 60,000 in July — with another 165,697 wounded, since Hamas’ Oct.
 7, 2023, attack, said the Health Ministry, which is part of the Hamas-run government.

 Israel’s offensive has destroyed vast areas of Gaza, displaced around 90% of the population and caused a catastrophic humanitarian crisis, with experts announcing famine in Gaza City.